azamsharp/azamsharp.github.io/_posts/2022-10-06-practical-mv-pattern-crud.md

 }
 ```

->> You can create a generic service, which has all the basic operations like getAll, getById etc.
+>> You can also create a generic webservice, which has all the basic operations like getAll, getById etc.

 ## Implementing Views

 SwiftUI views are not just views but they are also view models.
 But that does not mean that you should put networking code right inside the view.

 >> By networking code I mean URLSession.shared.xxx.
 Although it will work as expected but it will make it harder to use the same networking calls from other views.
 This is the main reason we created the OrderService.
-In React apps, developers usually call the networking code (fetch or axios) from directly inside the Component.
-This is perfectly fine until, you need to make the same call somewhere else.
+In React apps, developers usually call the networking code using libraries like fetch or axios from directly inside the components.
+This is perfectly fine until, you need to make the same call in some other component.

-In our app, SwiftUI views need to access the Model object so it can make a call and get the list of orders.
-We also want a global access of the list of orders. @EnvironmentObject will be a good fit for this scenario.
+In our app, SwiftUI views need to access the root model object so it can make calls and get the list of orders.
+We also want a global access of the list of orders.
+In his case @EnvironmentObject will be a good fit for this scenario.
 The model object is injected as an @EnvironmentObject in the root view.
 This is shown in the implementation below:

 ```swift
 @main